oocx/oocx-ng/README.md

 ![npm license](https://img.shields.io/npm/l/oocx-ng.svg)
 ![build status](https://dev.azure.com/oocx/oocx-ng/_apis/build/status/1?api-version=5.0-preview.1)

-**Im currently preparing to publish this project as open source (moving the code to github, creating the npm package, adding documentation, cleaning up my code, ...).
-As long as you see this text here, it means I'm not ready to officially announce and publish this project, so everything you see so far is work in progress.**

 This project contains a collection of lightweight Angular components and directives.

 I use these components for one of my own projects.
 I published them here because I think they may be useful for other projects as well.